J-E-J-S/aaRS-pipeline/README.md

 ## Prerequisites
 This pipeline uses the Rosetta 3 cartesian_ddg script for structure prediction.
 This software suite is incredibly large (~18Gb compressed) and so can't be packaged within this repository.
 [Download here](https://www.rosettacommons.org/software/license-and-download) and move the uncompressed directory with binaries (or compile yourself), to the /resources/ directory.
+(Version rossetta_bin_linux_2020.08.61146_bundle)

 ## Quick Start
 This is a [Nextflow](https://www.nextflow.io/) pipeline and as such, can only be